bhanu6655/Movies/README.md

   "movieName": "The Lord of the Rings",
   "leadActor": "Elijah Wood"
 }
 4. Update Movie by ID
-Path: /movies/:movieId/
+Path: PUT /movies/:movieId/

-Method: PUT

-Description: Updates movie details by ID.
+Description: Updates details of a movie.

-Request:
+📤 Request
 json
 Copy
 Edit